LEAVE HER TO HEAVEN

 It’s one of those films where the bulk of the story is told in flashback.
 In this case this is done to set up a mystery (why was Cornel Wilde’s character sentenced to two years in prison?) which helps to keep us interested during the early scenes which are, it’s fair to say, undramatic to the point of being dull.

-Wilde plays a successful author, Richard, who meets and immediately falls in love with Ellen, played by Tierney.
-Studio boss Darryl F Zanuck is quoted in Wikipedia as saying that she was “unquestionably, the most beautiful woman in movie history“.
-No doubt there was a certain amount of self interest in this statement about a star of his studio but when we and Richard first set eyes on her one can see where Zanuck was coming from even if her looks are not really to my taste.
+No doubt there was a certain amount of self interest in this statement about a star of his studio but when we and Richard first set eyes on her one can see where Zanuck was coming from (even if her looks are not really to my taste).

-Ellen is engaged to the politically ambitious Russell (Vincent Price in the days before he specialised in horror) but she ditches him and persuades Richard to marry her before you can utter the words ‘femme fatale’.
+Ellen is engaged to the politically ambitious Russell (Vincent Price in the days before he specialised in horror) but before you can utter the words ‘femme fatale’ she ditches him and persuades Richard to marry her .

-Being very possessive she can’t abide Richard lavishing any attention on anyone else.
-This includes Richard’s disabled younger brother Danny and this leads to the film’s most memorable scene in which Ellen watches Danny to drown when she could easily come to his rescue.
+This includes Richard’s disabled younger brother Danny, which leads to the film’s easily most memorable scene in which Ellen watches Danny drown when she could easily come to his rescue.

-If this is extreme behaviour that’s nothing compared with what Ellen does next.
-She commits suicide by taking arsenic but does it in a way to frame Ruth for murder.
+If this is unhinged behaviour (spoiler alert: it is) than that’s nothing compared with what Ellen does next.
+She takes the extreme step of committing suicide by taking arsenic but she does it in a way so as to frame Ruth for murder, Ruth being Ellen’s adopted sister who gets along with Richard very well, so well indeed that Ellen is intensely jealous of her.

-Ruth is Ellen’s adopted sister who gets along with Richard very well, so well indeed that Ellen becomes intensely jealous of her.
-In a way she is right to be because to the viewer it is obvious right from the off that Richard and Ruth would be very happy together.
+In a way she is right to be because to the viewer it is obvious right from the off that Richard and Ruth are meant for each other and would be very happy together.

-The final section of the film concerns Ruth’s trial, where the prosecutor is none other than Russell, who because of his feelings for Ellen has a more than professional interest in getting a guilty verdict (conflict of interest, anyone?).
 Cue some very hostile cross-examination of both Richard and Ruth, which eventually leads Ruth to admit her love for Richard, but Richard saves the day when very reluctantly he reveals that Ellen had confessed to him that she had killed Danny.

 Anyway, the film ends happily with Richard and Ruth reunited.